Thick hyperbolic 3-manifolds with bounded rank: Short carrier graphs

 If our original edge $e_0 \subset \mathcal C$, just choose $e_0'$ to be any edge of $W$.
 Since $f_i'(e_0)$ has bounded length, (1) and (2) are trivially satisfied, and (3) is satisfied since no new long edges are created when we pinch and replace $f_i$ to get $f_i'$, but the long edge $e_0 \subset \mathcal C$ is collapsed to a point.

 So, suppose $e_0$ is not contained in $\mathcal C$.
 Let $e_0'=q(e_0)$ be the corresponding edge of $X'$, and let $v_0'=q(v_0)$ and $w_0'=q(w_0)$.
-Property (4) is immediate, since no new long edges were created in $f_i'$.
+Property (3) is immediate, since no new long edges were created in $f_i'$.
 To prove (1) and (2), we need to remember some of the details of the proof so far.

 Recall that $e_0=[v_0,w_0]$ was an edge of $X$ with and that if $Y $ is the component of $X^{sh}$ in which $v_0$ lies, then We defined the sequence of covers $\pi_i : \hat M_i \longrightarrow M_i$ corresponding to the subgroups $(f_i)_*(\pi_1 Y)\subset\pi_1 M_i$, which converged strongly to $\hat M_A$ when marked with the appropriate lifts $\hat f_i : Y \longrightarrow \hat M_i$.
 After extending these lifts to $Y \cup_{v_0} e_0$, we saw that they limited to a map where $\hat f_A |_{[0,\infty)}$ is a distance minimizing ray that exits a degenerate end $\CE $ of $\hat M_A$.
-Moreover, if $M_G$ is the corresponding geometric limit of $(M_i)$< then this $\CE$ has a neighborhood that embeds under the covering $\hat M_A \longrightarrow M_G$.
+Moreover, if $M_G$ is the corresponding geometric limit of $(M_i)$ then this $\CE$ has a neighborhood that embeds under the covering $\hat M_A \longrightarrow M_G$.
 We then constructed product regions showed that $V_i$ is a neighborhood of the exterior boundary inside a compression body $C_i \subset M_i$ with missing interior boundary, and used this $C_i$ in the construction above.
 Let $\hat C_i \subset \hat M_i$ be the homeomorphic lift of $C_i$ such that $\hat V_i \subset \hat C_i$.

-We now break into cases, depending on whether $ f_i(Y)$ is contained deep inside of the compression body $ C_i$ or not.
+We now break into cases, depending on whether $ \hat f_i(Y)$ is contained deep inside of the compression body $ \hat C_i$ or not.
 Namely, let be a constant to be determined later.
-After passing to a subsequence, we can assume that the distance $d( f_i(Y), M_i \setminus C_i)$ is either greater than $D$ for all $i$, or at most $D$ for all $i$.
-These will be the two cases below.
-For the most part, we will be working in $\hat M_i$, so before breaking into cases note that the dichotomy can also be seen in $\hat M_i$, since
+After passing to a subsequence, we can assume that either \begin{enumerate} \item the distance $d( \hat f_i(Y), \hat M_i \setminus \hat C_i)$ is less than $D$ for all $i$, or \item it is greater than or equal to $D$ for all $i$. \end{enumerate} These will be the two cases below.
+Intuitively, one should imagine the two cases as depending on which of the two components of $M_i \setminus int(W_i)$ contains our subgraph $f_i(Y)$.
+One component is a compressionbody contained in $C_i$, and the other component may have more complicated topology.
+If $f_i(Y)$ lies in the compressionbody component, we're in Case 2 below, while otherwise we're in Case 1.